sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 These minimal samples show how to run default-initialized simulations.
 Please see the provided .cpp files in the main directory and examples directory for more samples, or consult the documentation for more advanced usage.

+PLEASE NOTE: I haven't really maintained the files in the `examples/` directory as cellGPU has gone through breaking changes.
+The functionality is all there, though, so think of them as inspiration for what is possible rather than as working samples.

 # Vertex.cpp

 A simple interface that initializes and runs a simulation of the 2D vertex model.